FuelLabs/sway-test-rs/README.md

 # Rust + Sway integration testing

-**NOTE: This is currently a WIP and is not yet functioning.**

-A cargo-generate template that makes it easy to initialise a Sway project ready for Rust integration testing.
+A cargo-generate template that makes it easy to initialise Rust integration testing within an existing Sway project.

 This template is designed for Rust developers who wish to test integration of their Rust application and Sway code.